 Configure the Sync Scope

-1. Click Configure Sync on the above screen to start configuring the connection.
+1. Click Configure Sync on the screen below to start configuring the connection.

 You can even configure an existing connection by navigating to the Connections tab in the Exalate Admin console.
 Then click the Edit Connection icon in front of the Connection name.